Sequential simulation-based inference for extreme mass ratio inspirals: Results

 We are also limited by the memory budget on the HPC cluster that we use for this analysis; specifically, we run on an exclusive node with total 494 GB of memory, utilising a single NVIDIA A100 GPU with 64 GB of memory.
-With the current iteration of the algorithm, increasing the signal duration we choose would require different hardware.
+With the current iteration of the algorithm, increasing the signal duration to be longer than 1/10 of year would require different hardware.
 In order to accumulate a signal-to-noise ratio that is sufficiently large for parameters to be recovered successfully, sources must be relatively closeby.
 The prior range on $d_L$ varies from the ``closest possible'' distance of an EMRI system, thought to be at $d_L \sim 87.5\,{\rm Mpc}$ or $z\sim0.02$~\cite{Gair:2008bx} up to $d_L=0.5\,{\rm Gpc}$ or $z\sim0.1$.
-Probing larger distances requires analysing longer-duration signals, which in turn necessitate more sophisticated down-sampling and/or data-reduction schemes.
+We note that LISA is expected to observe EMRIs out to $z\sim2$ \cite{Mapelli_2012}, and probing larger distances requires analysing longer-duration signals, which in turn necessitate more sophisticated down-sampling and/or data-reduction schemes.
 See e.g. Ref.~\cite{Dax:2024mcn} for a method for simplifying and compressing binary neutron star gravitational wave data that utilises approximate information about the source.
 Innovations in this direction would alleviate the hardware constraints discussed above, and enable more information about the source to be extracted from the time evolution of the signal over a larger number of orbits.
-We expect this to improve the precision to which this pipeline is able to measure EMRI parameters, and we leave a full investigation to future work.
+We expect this to improve the precision to which this pipeline is able to measure realistic EMRI parameters with lower SNRs, although it remains to be tested how the trade-off between longer signals (which narrow the posterior) and lower SNRs (which broaden the posterior and increase the number of secondaries) will be coped with by the sequential methods we investigate here, and we leave a full investigation to future work.